gpdowney/lightweightLSAT/docs/reason/boil.md

 Of lawyers' many bad writing habits, nominalizations are the worst.

-!!! info "Acronyms are a close 2nd.
+!!! note "Acronyms are a close 2nd.
 Latin is 3rd."

 A nominalization is a verb that has been turned into a noun.
 Nominalizations often end in "-ion" or "-ing."